Our Vision and Mission

 The INSEAD Corporate Governance Centre is grateful to our international partners for their collaboration and engagement in supporting our mission.

-by Ludo Van der Herden, INSEAD Chaired Professor in Corporate Governance & Emeritus Professor of Technology and Operations Management
+by Ludo Van der Heyden, INSEAD Chaired Professor in Corporate Governance & Emeritus Professor of Technology and Operations Management

 The main challenge to Boards consists in managing dualities and finding a good balance between apparent extremes.
 Dualities are typically seen as opposites rather than complements.
 Governance itself is a duality, where the other extreme is execution.
 Other dualities are finding the right balance between short and long term, between growth and performance, and between the performance of the whole and that of a unit.